tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 => [stage-0 5/9] RUN --mount=type=cache,target=/cache/yarn YARN_CACHE_FOLDER=/cache/yarn yarn install                                                                                                                                                                   114.3s
 ```

 roughly 114 seconds, like 2 minutes.
-Only add this new package *understore*, the time is kinda too long for this.
+Only add this new package *understore*, the time is kinda too long for this simple task.

-It is time to take a look at how *yarn install* works.
-By default, everytime it run yarn install, it will use the version,name and integrity to check any matched one in local cache.
+It is time to take a closer look at how *yarn install* works.
+By default, everytime it runs yarn install, it will use the version,name and integrity to check if there is a matche in the local cache.

-* if match, it will send 304 request to check if the one in local cache is stale or not; if stale, then download new package info, otherwise just use the one in local cache
+* if there is a match, it will send a 304 request to check if the one in local cache is stale or not; if stale, it will download new package info.
+Otherwise, it will just use the one in local cache
-* if no match, fetch latest data from remote to local cache
+* if there is no match, it will fetch latest data from remote repository to the local cache

 <div id="mermaid-npm">
 <div class="mermaid">